instead-hub/instead/doc/stead3_en.md

 	game.use = 'It does not help.';
 	game.inv = 'Why?';

-Initializatio of the game should be defined in the init function, which called by the engine in the beginning.
+_Initialization_ of the game should be defined in the init function, which called by the engine in the beginning.
 In this function conveniently to initialize the state of the player at the beginning of the game, or any other the steps needed for initial configuration of the game world.
 However,the function